elodieriou/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 ### The macros

-When we use `#define` to find-replace a word with a source code, we say that we are creating a macro\
+When we use `#define` to find-replace a word with a source code, we say that we are creating a macro.
-.

 #### Macro without parameters